-The process of student loan consolidation can take as little as a couple weeks to as long as several months.
+The process of student loan consolidation can take as little as a couple of weeks to as long as several months.

 Federal Direct Consolidation

 The work happening behind the scenes isn’t particularly complicated, but it does move at the speed of government, so it takes time.
-For borrowers, the important thing is to make sure that the proper loans are being included in the consolidated loan.
+For borrowers, the important thing is to make sure that the proper loans are included in the consolidated loan.

 Private Student Loan Consolidation